Yelp/puppetupdate/README.md

 ## ignore_branches

-A comma separated list of branches to not bother checking out (but not remove if found).
+A comma separated list of branches to not bother checking out (and remove if found).

 Defaults to empty.

-Often you want to set this to 'production', so that you can symlink the default branch to puppet client to whatever your default git branch is called (unless you name your default git branch 'production')

 If any of the entries are bracketed by //, then the value is assumed to be a regular expression.